aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

   3. Mention capacity on table level and for replica where you want to have a different capacity.
 Wherever you would not mention capacity, the table level values would be used.

 The billing mode will remain the same across all replicas.

-__NOTE:__
-  * Provisioned mode for write capacity could only be used with autoscaling.
-There is no way to provision an exact write capacity unit in global tables.
-  * Write capacity could not be configured on a per replica basis.
-You can only modify read capacity per replica.
-  * You can either define `readCapacity` or `readWithAutoScaling` but not both at the same time.

 ##### Pay Per Request Mode